dmitriz/gulp-automation/README.md

 Surprisingly there seems to be lack of **simple clean working solutions** that are **easy to install, maintain and customize**.

 Many of them are based on installing a **Chrome browser extension**.
-However, in addition to being **limited** to Chrome browser, [Chrome extensions are **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).
+However, in addition to being **limited** to the Chrome browser, [Chrome extensions are **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).

 Other solutions are based on manually adding a script tag inside your HTML file.
 This adds to the maintenance headache to remember removing it from your production code, among others.